Central Hindu Girls School

 Central Hindu Girls School, also known as C.H.G.S and Girls School, is a girls secondary school (day school) in Gurubagh, Bhelupur, Varanasi (India).
 It was established in 1904 by Dr. Annie Besant.

-Central Hindu Girls School (CHGS) is now an integral part of Banaras Hindu University and one of the oldest institutions for girl's education in the city.
+Central Hindu Girls School (CHGS) is now an integral part of Banaras Hindu University and one of the oldest institutions for girls' education in the city.
 The school is 117 years old.
 Nursery and Primary Section(class I to V) has a separate co-ed campus in kolhua.
 After that, from class 6th onwards, the girls are separately taught in the Central Hindu Girls School, Kamachha Varanasi.

 History

 Central Hindu Girls School was established in 1904 by Dr. Annie Besant.
 Initially the school was called Kanya Vidyalaya.
 In 1915, along with Central Hindu Boys School, the Girls school was also handed over to the Banaras Hindu University by Dr. Annie Besant.
 In 1976, the school adopted the 10+2 education system and also got affiliated with CBSE.
 The school is currently a part of the Banaras Hindu University and is governed by the University administration.